Purpose of this page

 Záhrada

-Garden, usually connected to a house
+Garden, usually connected

-I would appreciate to receive other examples of strategies and glossary updates from other database users sent to:
+appreciate to receive other examples of strategies and

 Professional assistance

-CentroConsult offers professional assistance in:
+offers professional

-3. Assessment, if it is worthwhile to submit a claim (according the Slovak law, also foreigner are eligible, the question is, if the value of the estate is not less than the fees);
+question is, if the value of the estate is not less than the

-4. Submitting land claims in Slovakia.
-This is a rather complex proceeding and there are no standard forms.
+- Submitting land claims in Slovakia.
+This is a rather complex

-Credit to Bill Tarkulich for proofreading corrections and comments
+Credit to Bill Tarkulich for proofreading corrections and

 Last update: 4 January 2011